Meet the midwives, they are responsible for setting goals, staffing and overseeing activities and assisting in implementation of programs in Guatemala

 I learned to drive to the capital in order to go to medical school, but I didn’t pass the entrance exam.
 Because of this, I started working as a nurse, and I opened a small pharmacy.

 But with my skills, I continued to feel the need to help more people.
-I began treating patients in my home until my neighbor, Magdalena, another ACAM midwife, invited me to join ACAM.
+I began treating patients in my home until my neighbor, Magdalena, another midwife, invited me to join them.
 With this opportunity, I found my way to care for others within my own community without having to travel.

 It was hard at first because I had a big adjustment transitioning from general medicine to maternity, but I no longer feel scared of birth.
 I identify strongly with others, I feel empathy with my community when they are ill or in pain, and I feel best when I can help.
-I consider myself a life-long learner, and I appreciate that there is always more for us at ACAM to learn through the training and workshops that MMI makes possible with the help of donations.
+I consider myself a life-long learner, and I appreciate that there is always more for us to learn through the training and workshops that MMI makes possible with the help of donations.
 I look forward to a long career at the Center.

 When my mother was pregnant, my aunt attended the births.
 It was my mother’s intention to repay the favor in kind, but, unfortunately, my mother died when I was in my early 20s.